Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: HVSBench

-We illustrate the superiority of our automatic standardization over LLM-based matching in Fig.~\ref{fig:HVSBench_evalprotocol}.
-In our experiments, GPT-4 was prompted with the full question, the full prediction, and the text prompt: ``Please extract the prediction with the correct format.''
-Refer to Sec.
-C in supplementary for detailed inputs, experimental settings, and pseudo-code for our automatic standardization.

 \textbf{Evaluation Metrics}.
-In the \textbf{Prominence} field in which are choice questions, the accuracy can be calculated in $\text{Acc} =\frac{\sum_{i=1}^{N} \mathbb{I}(\hat{y}_i = y_i)}{N}$, where $y_i$ is the correct answer for the \(i\)-th question, \( \hat{y}_i \) is the prediction for the \(i\)-th question., \( \mathbb{I}(\hat{y}_i = y_i) \) is the indicator function that equals 1 if \( \hat{y}_i = y_i \) and 0 otherwise, and $N$ is total number of predictions.
+In the \textbf{Prominence} field, we use accuracy in which are choice questions.
 For the \textbf{Subitizing} field, we adopt widely used metrics, including Mean Absolute Error (MAE), Root Mean Square Error (RMSE), as well as Exact Match Accuracy (Acc).
-The MAE is calculated by $\text{MAE}(GT, pred) = \frac{1}{N} \sum_{i=1}^N \lvert \text{GT}_i - \text{pred}_i\rvert$ and RMSE is $\text{RMSE}(GT, pred) = \sqrt{\frac{1}{N} \sum_{i=1}^N (\text{GT}_i - \text{pred}_i)^2}$.
-The Acc is expressed in the same way as defined before.
-For \textbf{Prioritizing} field, the answer types include single-choice and sequence (sorting).
+For \textbf{Prioritizing}, the answer types include single-choice and sequence (sorting).
 The single choices are evaluated via accuracy.
-Then, to evaluate whether the predicted order of prioritized items matches the ground truth exactly, Exact Match Accuracy (Acc) is also used.
-In \textbf{Free-viewing} and \textbf{Searching} fields, we employ the widely adaptive MultiMatch~\cite{jarodzka2010vector} similarity to evaluate generated scanpaths.
-It measures scanpath similarity across multiple dimensions: shape, direction, length, and position.
-In our main results, we focus on the direction ("M-Dir") and position ("M-Pos") dimensions for simplicity.
-Following standard procedures~\cite{Yang_2020_CVPR}, predictions are cropped to a maximum length of 6, and the final scores with each prediction being the mean of the MultiMatch calculated across all 10 GT scanpaths in the image.
+To evaluate whether the predicted order matches the ground truth exactly, Exact Match Accuracy (Acc) is also used.
+In \textbf{Free-viewing} and \textbf{Searching}, we employ the widely adaptive MultiMatch~\cite{jarodzka2010vector} similarity to evaluate generated scanpaths across shape, direction, length, and position.
+Our main results focus on the direction ("M-Dir") and position ("M-Pos") for simplicity.
+Following standard procedures~\cite{Yang_2020_CVPR}, predictions are cropped to length 6, with final scores for each prediction being MultiMatch averaged over 10 GT scanpaths in the image.